At New Jersey fuel terminal, Sandy's scars to linger for months

-LINDEN, New Jersey (Reuters) - At the small Gulf Oil terminal just south of Newark, New Jersey, mobile power generators are being packed up and tanker trucks are again loading gasoline, one month after Superstorm Sandy.
+LINDEN, New Jersey, Nov 27 (Reuters) - At the small Gulf Oil terminal just south of Newark, New Jersey, mobile power generators are being packed up and tanker trucks are again loading gasoline, one month after Superstorm Sandy.
 But for the seven workers who run the terminal around the clock, life is still far from normal.

 The electronic gauges that allow them to see how much fuel is stored at the site’s eight vast tanks are down, forcing them to manually check each unit when new fuel arrives by pipeline.
 The motor for the electric gate to the facility, normally opened and closed for each truck, is still broken after being flooded.